-If your project is just starting or at the idea stage, this is the ideal time to take this two-part class.
-Visit the Classes Calendar page to see upcoming class dates.
+If your project is just starting or at the idea stage, this is the ideal time to take this workshop.
+It is offered quarterly.
+Visit the Classes Calendar.

 Visiting Garden Educator: Teachers & Youth Gardening Year ‘Round